 Honda's CX500.
 The Japanese manufacturers only venture into the world of horizontally opposed twins.
-In many ways the CX was a groundbreaking development in the world of motorcycling with it's water cooled engine, electric start and reliable shaft drive.
+In many ways, the CX was a groundbreaking development in the world of motorcycling with its water cooled engine, electric start, and reliable shaft drive.
 While on paper it sounds like a milestone in motorcycle production history the CX is often looked upon to with conflicting opinions.
-On one side there's the guys who knew the CX by it's not so affectionate nickname of "plastic maggot" and by a rather unpleasant period when they suffered cam chain problems that lead to a factory recall.
+On one side there's the guys who knew the CX by its not so affectionate nickname of "plastic maggot" and by a rather unpleasant period when they suffered cam chain problems that lead to a factory recall.
 Then the opposing opinions are those of a new breed of custom builder who are taking stock CX500's and turning them into rather tasty looking customs, inspired by builds completed by the likes of the Wrenchmonkees and Moto Mucci.
-Mike Meyers (note the spelling...this is Austin's new ride) falls into the latter category.
-The story of his build is typical to what many find when working with old machines that others have previously "tinkered" with, but as you can see his hard work has most certainly paid off and this is one of the best looking CX based builds I've seen to date.
+Mike Meyers (note the spelling...this isn't Austin's new ride) falls into the latter category.
+The story of his build is typical of those working with old machines that others have previously "tinkered" with, but as you can see his hard work has most certainly paid off.
+This is one of the best looking CX based builds I've seen to date.

 "My bike started out as a 1980 CX500 Custom.
 The engine is what intrigued me, I love how it does not have a supporting frame, just hanging there, making it the center attraction of the bike.

 When I found the bike it looked very clean with only 10k on the odometer, but once into the build I found a lot of surprises.
 The first of many was green slime oozing from the pulser cover and there were several imperial bolts that had been forced into metric threads.
 Many of the parts were very clean though with no rust and I was able to sell off the extra parts to guys that were trying to restore similar models.
 I was able to make back the 1200 dollar initial purchases price and profit an additional 400 dollars on top of that to help fund my build.